neallred/resume-formatter/README.md

 If straight markdown is not sufficient, raw html can be used with some limitations:
 1. Markdown inside raw html is not allowed.
 2. Sometimes deeply nested html does not get properly interpreted if indented properly.
 Try flattening indentation.
+    - This may no longer be an issue in Pandoc 2 (see https://pandoc.org/releases.html#pandoc-2.0-29-oct-2017).

 CSS has some limitations:
 1. Font support is OS/machine specific.